Lay3rLabs/wavs-demos/SAFE_MODULE_DEMO.md

 # Safe Module + WAVS Demo

-A variety of WASI components that can be leveraged to extend the functionality of the Gnosis Safe with custom Safe Modules and Guards.

 Status: _highly experimental and fun_

 TODO:
-- [ ] Fix encodings, use proper events rather than shoving everything into bytes
 - [ ] Need to more reliably parse output from agent
 - [ ] Safe module could have some extra safety features like permissions (should be deployed with a guard)
 - [ ] A simple predicate function component
-- [ ] Update README

 Reading and Resources:
 - [Zodiac](https://www.zodiac.wiki/documentation): a bunch of useful extensions to the Safe.
 If you're looking for examples of extending Safe, Zodiac has a ton of them.